jbettencourt10/cs326-final-iota/docs/milestone2.md

 ### Representation of API for application
 As our focus is on a media tracking service, most of our API includes queries for media items, and then the ability to add or remove them from a particular user's list.
 We define two types of objects in our system:

 - **Media Item**: Media items contain different field depending on their type.
-For now, we have TV shows and Movies which are queried from an IMDB api (with 100 free api calls per day).
+For now, we have TV shows and Movies which are input by the user.
+But, when database implementation occurs, we will have movies and TV shows taken from IMDB and added to a user's list to allow for a greater amount of data to be process.
+Currently, we have:
-  - **Movies**: Title, Image, Rating.
-Year, Crew, Rank, RatingCount
+  - **Movies**: Title, User Rating
-  - **TV Shows**: Title, Image, Rating.
-Year, Crew, Rank, RatingCount
+  - **TV Shows**: Title, User Rating

-- **User Account**: User accounts will have three lists when created in the database.
-These lists are
+- **User Account**: User accounts will have three lists when finally created in the database.
+Currently, the application supports one list,
-  - **Plan to watch**: A list of media that a user is currently preoccupied with.
   - **Watched**: A list of media that a user has watched/read/listened to before.
-  - **Currently Watching**: A list of media that a user is currently preoccuped with.

  Our endpoints are as follows: